GeoNode/geonode/docs/new_docs/contribute_docu.md

 In order to tell them that you have made some changes you have to send a *pull request* (as descriped below).

+**Create a new branch**

+If you are planning bigger changes on the structure of the documentation it is recommended to create a new branch and make your edits here.
+A new branch can be created by clicking on the button *branch: master* as you can see in the following picture.

+>> picture

+Just type the name of your new branch, hit enter and your branch will be created.

+*Remark*: Before you start editing make sure that you are in the right branch!

 **Create a new folder/file**

 If you want to add a completely new issue to the documentation, you have to create a new file (and maybe even folder).